 Key Takeaways

-The Risks of Rapid Adoption
+The Hazards of Quick Adoption

-Laying the Foundations for Technological Transformation
+Setting the Stage for Technological Change

 • Update Documentation Procedures: Ensure that documents are well-organized and easily accessible, and that ownership is assigned.